 -

-The thesis must be completed within five years from the date of enrolment in the program.
+The thesis must be completed within five years from the date of enrolment in the program to reflect program time limits.

 -